PieKing1215/dr-extract-rs/README.md

 Based on the documentation here: https://pcy.ulyssis.be/undertale/unpacking-corrected<br>
 (+ some adjustments for the newer version of GM)

-Currently the game metadata, sounds, fonts, spritesheets, and sprites are fully extractable.<br>
+Currently the game metadata, sounds, fonts, spritesheets, sprites, and backgrounds/tilesets are fully extractable.<br>
 More specifically, these chunks are supported right now:
 - GEN8
 - OPTN